 Everything you love about Jason Bourne is in this installment.
-With little else added.
+But little else is added.

-There was a lot of hype when The Bourne Identity (2002) was released.
-For example, about Jason’s fighting style.
-I fondly remember watching this feature about how every move he makes encapsulates efficiency and instant delivery.
-And there there was the other kind of hype, as in flaming, and practically all of these revolved around the complete removal of the Jackal, the other signature character from Robert Ludlum’s original series.
-With almost ten years since The Bourne Ultimatum (2007), these are mostly forgotten.
-What’s remembered is that the Bourne Trilogy was a box office success, on top of establishing Matt Damon’s worth as an action star.
+How well I still remember watching a feature about how every move of his emphasises on efficiency and instant results!
+And then there was also the other kind of hype, as in flaming, and practically all of this revolved around the complete removal of the Jackal, the other signature character from Robert Ludlum’s original series.
+With almost ten years since The Bourne Ultimatum (2007), these debates are now mostly forgotten.
+What’s remembered is only that the Bourne Trilogy was a box office success, on top of establishing Matt Damon’s worth as an action star.

-And so Jason Bourne (2016) is of course an unabashed attempt to milk more money from the aging franchise.
-In the name of giving Bourne fans more of what they loved and cheered for.
+Yes.
+A box office success.
+Which in turn means Jason Bourne (2016) is an unabashed attempt to milk more money from an aging franchise.
+In the name of “giving” Bourne fans more of what they loved and cheered for.

 It kind of delivers.
 You get plenty of that deadly Jason Bourne single-mindedness.
-Plenty of car chases, ambushes, double crossings, and death duels too.
-The action scenes, by the way, best enjoyed with eyes attuned to the art of sssshhaakkkyccaaammm.
+Plenty of car chases and ambushes and double crossings and death duels too; the action scenes, by the way, best experienced with eyes attuned to the art of sssshhaakkkyccaaammm.

 What doesn’t work, on the other hand, is the premise of the story.
 It is incredulous that after what he did in Ultimatum, no authority from Langley devoted a whole department, if not a ministry, to taking Jason out.